On Tate Milnor-Witt Motives: Introduction

 where the \(\mathbf{W}(k)\) is the Witt group of the field \(k\) and \(\eta:\mathbb{Z}(1)[1]\longrightarrow\mathbb{Z}\) is the Hopf element.
 If the former group is not a field, the question becomes nontrivial since one is led to consider all ideals in \(\mathbf{W}(k)\).
 In case \(k\) is Euclidean (an assumption we will keep for the rest of the paper), namely an ordered field in which all positive elements admit a square root, we have \(\mathbf{W}(k)=\mathbb{Z}\).
 Then it is natural to consider the blocks \(\mathbb{Z}/l\eta(i)[2i],l\in\mathbb{Z}\), namely the mapping cone of \(l\eta\).
 Writing \(l=2^ts\) for \(s\) odd, we obtain a decomposition

-where \(\mathbf{s}=\sum_{i=0}^{s-1}\epsilon^i\) which is enough to describe all the Tate motives.
-Our main result (Theorem \ref{tate}) then reads as follows: \begin{theorem} Every Tate MW-motive \(A\) is a direct sum of \(\mathbb{Z}(i)[2i]\), \(\mathbb{Z}/2^t\eta(i)[2i]\) and \(\mathbb{Z}/\mathbf{s}[i]\) where \(s\) is odd. \end{theorem} Before explaining the rough lines of the proof, let us say a word on the \emph{a priori} restrictive assumption that $k$ is Euclidean.
+where \(\mathbf{s}=\sum_{i=0}^{s-1}\epsilon^i,\epsilon=-<-1>\) which is enough to describe all the Tate motives.
+Our main result (Theorem \ref{tate}) then reads as follows: \begin{theorem} Every Tate MW-motive \(A\) (over Euclidean fields) is a direct sum of \(\mathbb{Z}(i)[2i]\), \(\mathbb{Z}/2^t\eta(i)[2i]\) and \(\mathbb{Z}/\mathbf{s}[i]\) where \(s\) is odd. \end{theorem} The theorem shows that one can reduce the computation of MW-motivic cohomologies of such motives to that of the cohomologies of Witt sheaf, since in practice the Chow groups are usually well-known (e.g. flag varieties of type A (\cite{Y2}) and D (\cite{HMX}), \(\overline{M}_{0,n}\) (\cite{T})).

+Before explaining the rough lines of the proof, let us say a word on the \emph{a priori} restrictive assumption that $k$ is Euclidean.
 Most of the objects we consider in this article are defined over $\mathbb{Z}$, and the still elusive construction of $\widetilde{\mathrm{DM}}(\mathbb{Z},\mathbb{Z})$ should satisfy all the main properties of its known version over a field.
 In particular, the result about extensions of split objects above should prove true, i.e.

 and one could infer from $ \mathbf{W}(\mathbb{Z})=\mathbb{Z}$ that the results of this paper should apply to \emph{all} MW-motives of objects defined over $\mathbb{Z}$ such as partial flag varieties, etc.